-One internship being offered for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students About the National Library of Scotland The National Library of Scotland is Scotland's largest library and one of Europe's major research libraries.
-Founded in 1925, the Library is a non-departmental public body reporting to the Scotlish Government (National Library of Scotland Act 2012).
-The Library has a staff of c.300 based in buildings in Edinburgh and Glasgow.
+One internship is available for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students

+About the National Library of Scotland

+The National Library of Scotland is Scotland's largest library and one of Europe's major research libraries.
 The Library is a national, legal deposit and research Library with significant published, archival and digital collections.
 The Library has a preservation, archival and coordination role, particularly for Scottish material.
 Collections, outreach and readership are global.
+We employ 300 staff and have sites in Edinburgh and Glasgow.

-Stakeholders include: the general public; researchers; higher education; library, archive, cultural heritage/ knowledge sectors; business and tourism; publishers; the media; writers and creative industries.
-The Library works with bodies such as the Scottish Government; Research Libraries UK, the Legal Deposit Libraries, Chartered Institute of Library & Information Professionals, International Federation of Library Associations, Archives & Records Association, Scottish Library & Information Council, and the Scottish Confederation of University and Research Libraries.
-The Library's curators and specialists are involved in research and collaborate in research projects, including initiatives such as AHRC Collaborative Doctoral Partnerships (Scottish Cultural Heritage Consortium), Scottish Graduate School for the Arts and Humanities, Royal Society of Edinburgh funded projects, Wellcome, and Fulbright.
-Policy Internship Opportunities at the National Library of Scotland The Library is open to proposals from students from AHRC, BBSRC, EPSRC, ESRC, MRC and NERC.
-Proposals should relate to libraries, archives, cultural heritage, heritage science, information science, data management, or (information) literacy.
-Policy areas might include collecting, collection management, restitution, preservation, heritage science, open access, outreach, intellectual property, income generation, digitisation, metadata, freedom of information, data protection, research, and equalities and diversity.
+The Library is a non-departmental public body reporting to the Scottish Government as the National Library of Scotland Act 2012.
+The Library works with bodies such as the Scottish Government, Research Libraries UK, the Legal Deposit Libraries, Chartered Institute of Library and Information Professionals, International Federation of Library Associations, Archives and Records Association, Scottish Library and Information Council, and the Scottish Confederation of University and Research Libraries.

+The Library's curators and specialists undertake research and collaborate in research projects.
+Our staff cosupervise UKRI-funded PhD students, particularly through AHRC Collaborative Doctoral Partnerships and Awards.
+Staff mentor University of Glasgow James McCune Smith PhD students.
+We participate in various UKRI, Royal Society of Edinburgh and Wellcome projects.
+See our Research review 2023.

+Policy Internship Opportunities at the National Library of Scotland

+The Library is open to proposals from students from all research councils.
+Proposals should relate to libraries, archives, cultural heritage, heritage science, information science, data management, or information literacy.
+Policy areas might include collecting, collection management, restitution, preservation, heritage science, open access, outreach, intellectual property, income generation, digitisation, metadata, freedom of information, data protection, use of Artificial Intelligence, research, and equalities and diversity.

 The internship may involve a combination of desk research, investigation of standards, consultation of internal and external stakeholders, analysis, report drafting and organising workshops.

-Testimonials from Past Interns
+Previous students have worked on safeguarding, web-archiving, access and data protection policies.
+See page 11 of our Research review 2023.

 My internship at the Library has been absolutely invaluable.
-It has provided me with experience that qualifies me for so many more jobs than before these three months and has opened my eyes to a number of career options post-PhD.
+It has provided me with experience that qualifies me for so many more jobs than before these three months, and has opened my eyes to a number of career options post-PhD.
 I have had an excellent balance of responsibility and flexibility, and there has been plenty opportunity to learn from and work with colleagues from right across the organisation.

-How will we be Recruiting?